dhellmann/pymotw-3/source/sys/tracing.rst

 ::

-	$ python sys_settrace_exception.py
+	$ python3 sys_settrace_exception.py

 	Tracing exception:
 	RuntimeError "generating exception in c()"
-	on line 26 of c
+	on line 55 of c

 	Tracing exception:
 	RuntimeError "generating exception in c()"
-	on line 29 of b
+	on line 59 of b

 	Tracing exception:
 	RuntimeError "generating exception in c()"
-	on line 33 of a
+	on line 64 of a

 	Exception handler: generating exception in c()